skyboltlabs/skybolt-labs/README.md

 ## Deployment

-The site is configured for deployment on Netlify with:
+The site is configured for deployment on Cloudflare Pages with:
 - Automatic builds from Git
 - Environment variable configuration
+- Serverless form submissions handled via Cloudflare Pages Functions
-- Proper redirects for SPA routing
+- Proper redirects for SPA routing using `_redirects`

 ## Contact Information